-Roast pork belly with apple wedges & cider sauce
+Roast pork belly with apple wedges and cider sauce

 - 800g pork belly joint